vstrozzi/PCLens_spectral_explainability_in_CLIP_ViT_encoder/README.md

 PCLens extends prior text-based explainability approaches by integrating both textual and visual semantics, revealing the internal structure of polysemantic attention heads and enabling direct manipulation of semantic directions in the residual stream.

-By Virgilio Strozzi at ETH (Medical Data Science Lab, 2025).
+By Virgilio Strozzi at ETH (Medical Data Science Lab, 2025.
+See full report in the repository.

 ## Abstract